Engel & Völkers: Group structure

 The group's holding company is Engel & Völkers Holding GmbH, based in Hamburg.
 The company's business activities include investments of all kinds.
 The operative business is handled by subsidiaries such as Engel & Völkers GmbH in Germany and Engel & Völkers Americas Inc.

 Engel & Völkers's majority shareholders are private equity funds of Permira.
 The shareholding is held through various intermediate companies.

 Christian Völkers played a significant role in shaping the company for many years.
-In August 2020, he resigned as Chief Executive Officer and Chair of the Management Board.
-Sven Odia, who had been a member of the Management Board since 2014, succeeded him.
+In August 2020, he resigned as chief executive officer and chair of the management board.
+Sven Odia, who had been a member of the management board since 2014, succeeded him.

 Since November 2023, the company has been managed by Jawed Barna.
-He is the Chief Executive Officer of the entire Engel & Völkers group and Chair of the Management Board.
-Other members of the Management Board are Ricardo Arends, Rainer Klipp, and Florian Wieser.
+He is the chief executive officer of the entire Engel & Völkers group and chair of the management board.
+Other members of the management board are Ricardo Arends, Rainer Klipp, and Stefan Eck.